63 Fall Equinox Recipes to Celebrate Mabon

 What Are the Traditional Foods of Mabon?

 One notable exception, however, is the pomegranate.
-The pomegranate not only is in season in the Fall, it is also connected to Persephone, the goddess of the flowers, death, and the Queen of the Underworld.
+The pomegranate not only is in season in the Fall, it is also connected to Persephone, the goddess of the spring and the Queen of the Underworld.
 It represents her return to the Underworld for the next six months until she emerges at the Spring Equinox.

 • Apples